alexeyauslender/AuthorizationServer.OWIN/README.md

 Project description
 ===================
-This project includes Authorization Server implementation using Microsoft Katana project.Implementation of four authorization grants of OAuth 2.0 also included in solution.
+This project includes Authorization Server implementation using Microsoft Katana project.Implementation of four authorization grants of OAuth 2.0 also included.

 Project setup